-Drinking tea over a period of weeks has shown that the polyphenols in tea help to increase the beneficial Lacto-bacilli bacteria and Bifidobacteria, commonly referred to as probiotics.
+Drinking tea over a period of weeks have shown that the polyphenols in tea help to increase the beneficial Lacto-bacilli bacteria and Bifidobacteria, commonly referred to as probiotics.

 The same polyphenols help to decrease the harmful Enterobacteriaceae bacteria in the intestines.

-Some very serious Enterobacteriaceae, like e-coli, can produce toxins that, when released into the bloodstream cause a systemic inflammatory and vasoldilitory response.
+Some very serious Enterobacteriaceae, like e-Coli, can produce toxins that, when released into the bloodstream cause a systemic inflammatory and vasodilatory response.
 Not a good scenario.